Freedom Circle logo

 Articles

-Examines Garet Garrett's 1952 essay "The Rise of Empire" and contrasts it with Charles Krauthammer's "The Unipolar Moment Revisited" and the concept of "unilateralism" espoused by him
+Examines Garet Garrett's 1952 essay "The Rise of Empire" and contrasts it with Charles Krauthammer's "The Unipolar Moment Revisited" and his concept of "unilateralism"

 Garrett summarized what he considered the requisite signs of the emerging American Empire.
 First, the executive power of the government becomes increasingly dominant ...